cyverse-gis/cyverse-stac/docs/index.md

-Tyson has the STAC API going.
-I am trying to manually improve the geojson features.
-I access it by using VSCode.
-I ssh remote connect to the 'stac-api' virtual machine.

 We currently have it set up to where `collection.json` and `index.geojson` files are located at `/home/ubuntu/cyverse-stac/catalogs`.
 You can add new collections by adding a new folder and having 2 files within it: `collection.json` and `index.geojson`. `/home/unbuntu/cyverse-stac/catalogs` is simply holding all of the catalogs.
 The docker-compose that creates the STAC API is located at `/home/unbuntu/stac-fastapi`.

 If you add new catalogs, then you must also add that information to the `home/ubuntu/stac-fastapi/scripts/ingest_cyverse.py`